profnatoe/university-website_basics/README.md

 # university-website_basics
 ASP.Net web application that allows student to register and log in.
-A student and an Administrator have different Login Views that perform various stuff.
-I however didn't finish Adding Modules to the code for the student.
-Bootstrap has been used to write the front-end system.
-I'll update this soon.
+A student and an Administrator have different Login Views that perform certain tasks.
+I however didn't finish Adding Modules to the code for the student because of time....
+Bootstrap has been used to write the front-end system with a litle of javascript for rotation of cards.
+I'll update this as soon as i finish my exams.